Exponential volumes of moduli spaces of hyperbolic surfaces: Introduction

 \subsubsection{Trouser legs and ideal triangles at a cusp $p$.}

-A decorated surface $\bS$ is {\it elementary}, if the moduli space ${\cal M}_\bS(\K, \L)$ is a point.
+We call a decorated surface $\bS$ is {\it elementary}, if the moduli space ${\cal M}_\bS(\K, \L)$ is a point.
 There are three of them: a punctured disc $\D_1^*$ with a special point, a triangle, and a pair of pants.
 We refer to the first two, embedded as decorated surfaces into a decorated surface $\bS$, as {\it trouser legs} and {\it ideal triangles}, respectively.
-So the {elementary decorated surfaces} which may contain the cusp $p$, see Figure \ref{sz7}, are:
+So the {elementary decorated surfaces} containing the cusp $p$, see Figure \ref{sz7}, are:

 \begin{enumerate}

 \item {\it Trouser legs} $\T\subset \bS$, containing the cusp $p$.

 \item {\it Ideal triangles} $\tau\subset \bS$ and containing the cusp $p$.